wp-plugins/event-organiser-csv/readme.txt

   - Venue (Venue slug)
   - Categories (comma seperated list of category slugs)
   - Tags (comma seperated list of tag slugs)
+  - [Any custom event taxonomies registered] (comma seperated list of slugs)
   - Include dates (comma seperated list of Y-m-d dates to include from the event's schedule)
   - Exclude dates (as above, but added to the event's schedule)
   - Post Meta (an option will appear to provide the meta-key)